 You may also brand your intranet, giving it an identity of its own that employees can refer to (see example image below).
 Again, this will help with connecting employees with the solution.

 Everyone handles rolling out an intranet solution differently, but you’ll likely test it with select groups before opening it up to the entire company.
 Generally, the larger your company or the more complex the solution, the longer the rollout will be.

 This is also where you’ll set roles and responsibilities of employees, such as who will handle training, governance, policies, content creation, content approval, etc.

 Creating a company intranet takes time and effort, but it’s a worthwhile endeavour.
-If you follow the steps above, you’ll create a modern-day intranet and realize several benefits:
+If you follow the steps and avoid the pitfalls above, you’ll create a modern-day intranet and realise several benefits:

 1. Promote information accuracy.